paulnta/Polliwog/report/part2/README.md

 We took advantage of the angular-fullstack generator to organize our files the best possible way.
 The app folder is used for main views in our app while /components is used for resuable componenents (that can be used multiple times).

-As our app users may be speakers our simple users (audience).. we need to separate their user interface implementation.
+As our app users may be either speakers or listeners (audience), we need to separate their user interface implementation.
 This is done with /audience directory and /speaker directoy.
 Others directory in files in /app are user interface as well but can be either used by a speaker or by audience.

 Each controllers has his own file, each state has his own stylesheet (especially components) and ui-router states are defined in the *folder-name.js* file.
 Here an example for /app/speaker/polls folder: